Posted On: November 9, 2018

 In 2018, the Conservancy was selected as the commissioning institution for the 2019 U.S. Pavilion at the Venice Biennale, marking the first time that an organization whose visual art program focuses exclusively on public art has received this honor.
 With Rapaport serving as Commissioner, the Conservancy will be presenting a new series of work by Martin Puryear.

 Major support for Mad.
 Sq.
-Art is provided by Sasha C. Bass, Toby Devan Lewis, Pentagram Design, Ronald A. Pizzuti, Sorgente Group of America, Thornton Tomasetti, Tiffany & Co., and Anonymous.
+Art is provided by Sasha C. Bass, Pamela J. Joyner and Alfred J. Giuffrida, Toby Devan Lewis, Ronald A. Pizzuti, Sorgente Group of America, Thornton Tomasetti, Tiffany & Co., and Anonymous.
 Substantial support is provided by 400 Park Avenue South, George W. Ahl III, Charina Endowment Fund, the Helen Frankenthaler Foundation, Irving Harris Foundation, The Jacques and Natasha Gelman Foundation, Lenore G. Tawney Foundation, The New York EDITION, Mad.
 Sq.
 Art Council, Danny and Audrey Meyer, The Rudin Family, Fern & Lenard Tessler, and The Sol LeWitt Fund for Artist Work.

 Mad.
 Sq.
 Art is supported in part with public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.
 Madison Square Park Conservancy is a public/private partnership with the New York City Department of Parks & Recreation.